1926 Nassau hurricane: Out Islands

 On the Abaco Islands the cyclone destroyed all seawalls and wharves, homes in reach of which were washed out as well.
 Most settlements were inundated with 4 + 1/2 ft or more of seawater, and main thoroughfares were blocked for many days by fallen trees.
 Fruit crops such as mangos, oranges, sapodillas, pears, and grapefruit incurred major damage.
 At Cherokee Sound seven men were killed on land, in addition to several other fatalities at sea.
 One death and losses in excess of £2,000 were reported from Marsh Harbour, where all trees, a schoolhouse, three churches, and numerous dwellings were downed.
 The majority of three-masted schooners in the vicinity were ruined.
 Three fishing smacks from Cherokee Sound were destroyed as well, resulting in five drownings.
-A fourth schooner also wrecked on the western side of Great Abaco.
+A fourth schooner also wrecked on the western part of Great Abaco.
 The storm also destroyed many homes at Hope Town.

 On Eleuthera, the storm felled coconut and other fruit crops; strong winds and high tides leveled 240 dwellings, 14 churches, and two schools.
 Additionally, 56 dwellings and 16 boats were severely damaged.
 On the island most roads were unusable, and the main causeways were annihilated; 2 to 4 ft of water covered the land.
 Half the pineapple crop received damage, other staples being total losses.
 831 people islandwide lost their homes.
 On Harbour Island the cyclone severely damaged or destroyed 47 dwellings.
 A church, a pair of schools, and four schooners were total losses as well.
 A prison and police office were partly wrecked, and a dozen schooners were severely damaged.
 Between the Current and Spanish Wells the storm collectively destroyed 10 churches.
 10 drownings took place at James Cistern.
 A home collapsed, injuring a few people.
 The schooner Imperial broke up at Rock Sound with seven aboard, all of whom drowned.
 A total of nine homes were destroyed in the villages Wemyss Bight, Tarpum Bay, and Green Castle.
 The storm toppled a lighthouse at Powell Point and knocked down small homes at Governor's Harbour.
 A sloop went down with 20 aboard off Cat Island, where at least 74 drownings occurred—more than at any other site.
 The vessel Mountain King also foundered, losing 25 out of 26 aboard.
 On Cat Island a society hall, a pair of churches, and 27 homes were destroyed.
 At Arthur's Town the storm damaged a dozen homes and blew down nine others.
 On San Salvador the storm felled a number of trees and more than nine churches.
 The mail boat The Brontes was torn apart, and all 30 aboard were killed.